Token-Specific Watermarking with Enhanced Detectability and Semantic Coherence for Large Language Models: Experiments

 \section{Experiments}

-In our experiments, we insert watermarks to two prominent LLMs: OPT-1.3B~\cite{zhang2022opt} and LLAMA2-7B~\cite{touvron2023llama}.
-The evaluation of watermarking is based on three aspects: the trade-off between detectability and semantic integrity, robustness against attacks of the watermarks, and computational time complexity.
+In our experiments, we insert watermarks to two prominent LLMs: OPT-1.3B~\cite{zhang2022opt}, LLAMA2-7B, 13B and 70B~\cite{touvron2023llama}.
+The evaluation of watermarking is based on three aspects: the trade-off between detectability and semantic integrity, computational complexity, and robustness against attacks of the watermarks.
 We also perform an analysis of our learned \(\delta\) and \(\gamma\), and present an ablation study in Appendix~\ref{sec:appdix-weighted}.
 Training details including the hyperparameter settings can be found in Appendix~\ref{sec:appdix_exp}.